Emmanuel Macron’s government has proposed to raise the French pension age from 62 to 64 and abolish early retirement in the public sector.

 - Macron doesn’t have a majority.
-He won reelection on a platform of pension reform, but his party lost its majority in the National Assembly.
+He personally won reelection on a promise to reform pensions, but his party lost its majority in the National Assembly.

 - People don’t want it.
 An Ifop survey found 22 percent support for raising the retirement age.
-Elabe, another polling firm, found 47 percent of the French want to keep the retirement age at 62, and 25 percent would lower it.
+Elabe, another polling firm, found 47 percent support for keeping the retirement age at 62.
+One in four would even lower it.